bnb-party/BNBParty.Factory/README.md

 -   **Smooth Integration:** Effortlessly swap your BNB for the party token with just a few clicks.
 -   **Immediate Participation:** Jump straight into the liquidity pool and start benefiting from the party’s activities.
+-   **Early Access Advantage:** The early buyers enjoy a special price.
+The longer the party lasts, the greater the opportunity to sell tokens at a more favorable price.
     **How to Get Started:**

 ```solidity